• Skip to primary navigation

 To crisp the carnitas

-• To crisp the carnitas in a skillet, with a slotted spoon, remove the pork from the pot juices and place in the skillet.
+• Crisp in a skillet - carefully remove the shredded pork from the pot juices and place in the skillet.
 Cook on medium heat until crisp, flipping often, about 5-10 minutes.

-• To crisp carnitas in the oven, pre-heat the oven to 450 °F. Place the carnitas on a sheet pan and bake in the oven until crisp, about 20 minutes.
+• Crisp in the oven - pre-heat to 450 °F. Place the shredded carnitas on a sheet pan and bake until crisp, about 20 minutes.

-• Using the broiler: Place the carnitas on a sheet pan and broil for about 5-10 minutes, turning them over about half-way through.
+• Crisp by broiler - Place the shredded carnitas on a sheet pan and broil for about 5-10 minutes, turning them over about half-way through.

 Notes